ta-data-lis/python-project/README.md

 ## Overview

-If you know [Zork I: The Great Underground Empire](https://en.wikipedia.org/wiki/Zork) ...congrats! (wow, you must be older than time ).
+If you happen to know [Zork I: The Great Underground Empire](https://en.wikipedia.org/wiki/Zork) ...congrats! (wow, you must be older than time ).
 Text-based adventure games like that, have inspired gaming since 1977.
 Our goal for the first team project ([Aris Goulas](https://github.com/ArisGoulas), [Letícia De Marchi](https://github.com/leticiademarchiferreira), [Matheus Freire](https://github.com/MatheusFreir) was to use our freshly-acquired Python programming skills, in order to develop the game design of a classic game - Escape Room further.
 We therefore present you with **Surreal EscaPY**!

 ---